 Despite Heidelberg being a medium sized city, the Christmas market stays open all season long.
 There's even a beautiful little market that stays open past Christmas!
 So if you're looking for a market after the holidays, check this out.

-The “Winterwaeldchen” has extended dates.
-From November 25t through January 1st, 2020 (closed on Christmas eve).
-Also, Christmas on Ice at the Karlsplatz stays open until January 2020 as well.
+The “Winterwaeldchen” ((winter woods at Kornmarkt) has extended dates.
+From November 18 through January 1st, 2022 (closed on Christmas eve).
+Also, Christmas on Ice at the Karlsplatz stays open until January 9, 2022 as well.

 Why the Heidelberg Christmas Market